-There are three calculations pertaining to students upon withdrawal from the institution.
-The College is required to use the applicable calculation which yields the greatest refund for the student.
-The Pro-rata calculation applies to first-time recipients of Title IV assistance, the Federal Refund calculation applies to continuing students who are Title IV recipients, and the Institutional Calculation for refunds applies to all other students.
+The College is required to use Federal software to calculate refunds for students withdrawing before the 60% point in the semester.
 Catawba College will credit any refund amount due the student to the student's account if the student also owes a repayment or owes unpaid charges to the institution.

 The date of withdrawal is considered as the formal date on the Withdrawal Form.
 Students may obtain instructions for withdrawal from the Registrar's Office.
 If the student fails to formally withdraw from the institution, then the date of withdrawal is considered to be the last documented date of attendance.
-Worksheets are used to calculate each student's applicable refund.
-Examples of these calculations are available in the Office of Financial Assistance.
+Federal software is used to calculate each student's applicable refund.